We've tested the best water bottles for gym workouts to keep you hydrated and cool

 For portability, the bottle comes with a silicone-coated detachable carabiner so you can attach the bottle to a rucksack or gym bag.
 A double-wall insulated BPA-free stainless steel keeps your water cold for up to 24 hours.

-Although, be warned: the filters need replacing every two months, and they’re not exactly cheap.
-[Reviewed by Alice Ball]
+Although, be warned: the filters need replacing every two months, and they’re not exactly cheap.—Reviewed by Alice Ball

-Best water bottle for gym fitness classes
+Best gallon water bottle for the gym

 Specifications